 The GED® test is one of two tests U.S. states and territories use to measure high school equivalency skills.
 Approved by the State Board of Education and Texas Education Agency (TEA), a passing grade on the GED® test provides students with high school equivalency credentials.
 TEA will mail a Texas Certificate of High School Equivalency (TxCHSE) to the student’s home address.

-The Lone Star College program will assist adults in getting ready in the four GED® test subject matter areas: Mathematical Reasoning, Reasoning through the Language Arts, Social Studies, and Science.
+The Lone Star College programs will assist adults in getting ready in the four GED® test subject matter areas: Mathematical Reasoning, Reasoning through the Language Arts, Social Studies, and Science.
+Students can choose between a tuition-based program or a grant-funded program, depending on their circumstances.
 After completion of the program, students are expected to take and successfully pass the computer-based 2014 GED® test.
 All students obtaining their TxCHSE will be invited to participate at one of the LSC Commencement Ceremonies held every Spring.

 Take a GED® Practice Test in Math and Language Arts